.

 until a new awareness of the way the body moves is achieved.

-Once
+Once riders

-riders can successfully control their newly aligned bodies in a static environment,
+can successfully control their newly aligned bodies in a static environment,

 they are ready to apply these skills on horseback.
-As riders experience how
+As riders experience

-it feels to use muscles correctly and understand the objective,
+how it feels to use muscles correctly and understand the objective,

-they demonstrate
+they

-and surprising.
+can be immediate and surprising.

 Repetition